smartcontractkit/smart-contract-examples/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

+> **Important Notice**
+> Please be aware that this repository contains reference and example contracts which may be **unaudited** and could include **hard-coded values**.
+> Ensure that you review and audit any contracts before using them in production.

 This repo contains example and sample projects, each in their own directory.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 Each directory within this repo will have a `README.md` that details everything you need to run the sample.

 ## Downloading A Single Directory

 ```sh
 # Create a directory, and enter it
 mkdir smart-contract-examples && cd smart-contract-examples